SystemBuilders/LocKey/docs/lockservice.md

 On an `Acquire()` or `Release()`, the mutex of `SafeLockMap` is locked.
 The LockMap stores a mapping of the object that is locked to the sessionID that currently owns that object.

 ## Acquire
-When a client wishes to acquire a lock, it sends a HTTP request to the lock server (an HTTP server) at the `/acquire` endpoint with a marshaled JSON of the `LockRequest` struct.
+When a client wishes to acquire a lock, it sends an HTTP request to the lock service (an HTTP server) at the `/acquire` endpoint with a JSON encoded `LockRequest` struct.

 ```go
 type LockRequest struct {